GaelGosse/42/shortcut.md

 }
 ```

-move your mouse on the previous rectangle
+move your mouse on the previous rectangle, to see button "copy to the clipboard" even in discord